Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-Python computer software was used to record the variation of resonance frequency of quasi $TE_{1,1,1}$, quasi $TE_{2,1,1}$ and quasi $TM_{2,1,1}$ modes under continuous cooling from $275~K$ down to liquid-helium temperature ($5~K$).
-This frequency-temperature characteristics from $275~K$ down to $25~K$ is shown in the figure.\ref{STO1}, and also from $75~K$ down to liquid-helium temperature ($5~K$) is shown in the separate figure (Fig.\ref{STO2}) for highlighting the curves including the trends of the curve to be flat after $5~K$.
+Python computer software was used to record the variation of resonance frequency of quasi $TE_{1,1,1}$, quasi $TE_{2,1,1}$ and quasi $TM_{2,1,1}$ modes under continuous cooling from $275~K$ down to liquid helium temperature ($5~K$).
+This frequency-temperature characteristics from $275~K$ down to $25~K$ is shown in the figure.\ref{STO1}, and also from $75~K$ down to liquid helium temperature ($5~K$) is shown in the separate figure (Fig.\ref{STO2}) for clear visibility of the curves including the trends to be flat at $5~K$.
 The $TE_{1,1,1}$ mode and $TE_{2,1,1}$ mode resonance frequency $4.555~GHz$ and $6.696~GHz$ decreased down to $456~MHz$ and $678~MHz$ respectively.
-The $TM_{2,1,1}$ mode resonance frequency $6.539~GHz$ decreased down to about $626~MHz$~(Fig.\ref{STO1} and \ref{STO2}).
-Also, there is a little peak in each characteristic curve around $105~K$ $(Fig.\ref{STO1})$, and may be implied to the transition of crystal unit from cubic to tetragonal structure.
-The decrease of dielectric resonance mode frequency in the observed frequency-temperature characteristic curves indicates an increase of relative permittivity of the crystal up to about $3\times10^4$.
-The temperature-frequency characteristic curves of different mode families crosses each other due to different polarization of mode.
-Influence of crystal asymmetry is seen at temperatures likely lower than phase transition temperature.
-Rate of change of the decrease of frequency with respect to temperature becomes rapid around $75~K$, and it indicates transition stage of crystal unit to lower symmetry as an effect of soft mode.
-Marked frequency shift $\bigtriangleup\omega'$ and $\bigtriangleup\omega''$ in the figure.\ref{STO1} is due to anomaly of relative permittivity likely created from soft-mode.
-These trends ended showing the curve to be flat at a temperature lower than $5~K$ due to dielectric saturation.
-Rowley et al.\cite{QCriticality} explained this characteristics as quantum criticality (Fig.\ref{STO2}).
-This frequency-temperature characteristics of $TE_{2,1,1}$ mode is given individually in the figure.\ref{STO5} with logarithmic scale of temperature.\
+The $TM_{2,1,1}$ mode resonance frequency $6.539~GHz$ decreased down to about $626~MHz$~$(Fig.\ref{STO1},\ref{STO2})$.
+Also, there is a little peak in each characteristic curve around $105~K$ $(Fig.\ref{STO1})$, and may imply to the cause of the transition of crystal unit cubic structure to tetragonal structure.
+The dramatic step-down of dielectric resonance frequency of the observed frequency-temperature characteristic curves indicates an increase of relative permittivity of the crystal up to a figure about $3\times10^4$.
+The temperature-frequency characteristic curves of different mode families crosses each other due to different polarity of mode, and influence of crystal anisotropy at lower temperatures likely lower than phase transition temperature.
+Rate of change of the decrease of frequency with respect to temperature becomes more rapid initiating higher curvature around $75~K$ indicates further structural change of crystal unit as an effect of soft mode pre stage.
+Marked frequency shift $\bigtriangleup\omega'$ and $\bigtriangleup\omega''$ in the figure.\ref{STO1} is likely due to soft-mode.
+This trends ended to be flat at a temperature lower than $5~K$ due to quantum criticality (Fig.\ref{STO2}) as explained by Rowley et al.\cite{QCriticality}.
+This frequency-temperature characteristics of $TE_{2,1,1}$ mode individually as a single mode is given in the figure.\ref{STO5} with log scale of temperature.\